venkatesh5650/JobbyApp/README.md

 🙌 Acknowledgements

-This project was built as part of NxtWave CCBP 4.0 Academy learning journey.
+🙌 Acknowledgements

+This project is inspired by real-world business workflow requirements and built with clean and modular code practices.